EvictionLab/eviction-lab-website/docs/eviction-tracking-system/README.md

 This document outlines the weekly eviction reports functionality, found at [https://evictionlab.org/weekly-reports](https://evictionlab.org/weekly-reports).
 Functionality has been developed April / May 2020 to monitor city level eviction filings in response to COVID-19 and associated policies.

+This is a technical guide about implementation.
+See the [User Guide](./user-guide.md) for details about adding and maintaining reports.

 ## Associated Assets

 - **Content Folder:** `/content/weekly-reports`